Summer Undergraduate Research Institution for the Study of Kidney Disease (SURISKD)

 How to Apply for SURISKD

-To apply for 2015 SURISKD, please complete the online SURISKD 2015 Application.
+To apply for SURISKD, please complete the online application.
 Within the application, you will need to upload your transcripts (official or unofficial) from each college you have attended.

 We also require two letters of recommendation, which can come from mentors, teachers, employers, or advisors.
 Letters should discuss the applicant's scientific and intellectual abilities, previous training and experience, and potential for a career in research.

-Our preferred method of submission of letters of recommendation is for the recommenders to email the letters directly to email@example.com.
+Our preferred method of submission of letters of recommendation is electronic submission.
+More information on this process is included within the application.

 If an electronic submission is not possible, the letters may be mailed from the recommender to: